IsraelHikingMap/Map/README.md

     * Place both files in the "Israel Hiking" folder on your device.
     * Open OruxMaps and refresh the offline map list using _"Maps &rarr; Switch map &rarr; OFFLINE &rarr; Refresh (the counter-clockwise arrow)"_

+To update the offline maps, just re-download the two files.

 ###[OpenMaps for iOS](http://izeize.com/openmaps/)
 This is a guess since we don't have an iOS device
   * Select "Settings" from the menu.